oscarmoraperez/effective-java/README.md

-# Java Mentoring Program: Effective Java
+# Effective Java

-This maven-based project contains the exercises defined in the 'effective-java' module of Java Mentoring program.
+This maven-based project with multiple exercises about java data structures and multithreading

 0) To run the project one have the following options: